 That’s how you can gently progress yourself to full inversion.

-Six Exercises to Try on Your Inversion Table
+Six Exercises to Try

 If you have decided to practice inversion therapy, you are probably wondering what to do while you hang out upside down.
 Here are some exercises you can do to get the most out of your machine.